Gangs in the United Kingdom: Organised crime groups

 Britain has a number of traditional organised crime firms or local British crime families.
 Some of the most well known include the Kray twins, The Richardson Gang and Terry Adams Clerkenwell crime syndicate in London.
-Outside the capital there are the Noonans in Manchester, Thomas McGraw from Glasgow and Curtis Warren from Liverpool who are amongst some of the most infamous..
+Outside the capital there are the Noonans in Manchester, Thomas McGraw from Glasgow and Curtis Warren from Liverpool who are amongst some of the most infamous.

 By the 1980s the Irish Republican Army had capitalised on long established Irish Organised Crime in the UK to effectively gain control of organised crime, the drug trade and even copyright piracy to fund its terrorism.
-With the Belfast/Good Friday Agreement many former IRA and other Northern Irish paramilitaries moved into organised crime.
-However, they would come to largely displaced even in Northern Ireland by organised criminal gangs from Eastern Europe and the Balkans in the 2000s.
-The more established British and Irish organised criminal gangs were no longer able to compete in the intense rival for the drug trade in the UK major cities, moved to smaller towns establishing the so called county lines.
+With the Good Friday Agreement many former IRA and other Northern Irish paramilitaries moved into organised crime.
+They were largely displaced even in Northern Ireland by organised criminal gangs from Eastern Europe and the Balkans in the 2000s.

+The more established British and Irish organised criminal gangs were no longer able to compete in the intense rival for the drug trade in the UK major cities, moved to smaller towns, establishing the so called county lines.
 In 2018 there were 4,629 criminal gangs and syndicates in Britain, employing 33,598 professional gangsters.
-The figure of 4,629 means there are more gangs in Britain than staff members of the NCA; 33,598 career criminals translates to more gangsters in Britain than belong to all three big Italian mafias.
+The figure of 4,629 means there are more gangs in Britain than staff members of the NCA.
+33,598 career criminals translates to more gangsters in Britain than belong to all three big Italian mafias.
 Organised crime in the UK generates annual revenues of £37bn, or 1.8% of GDP.